Green Grow the Lilacs (play): Production

 The play was produced by the Theatre Guild and directed by Herbert J. Biberman.
 Franchot Tone portrayed cowboy Curly; June Walker was seen as his sweetheart Laurey.
 Tex Ritter sang four songs in the role of Cord Elam and was the understudy for the lead part as Curly, though he never had occasion to perform in that role.
 Theatre Guild board member Helen Westley, who had appeared as Mrs. Muskat in the original Broadway production of Ferenc Molnár's Liliom, played Aunt Eller.
 Lee Strasberg, later to become a teacher of method acting, played the part of the Syrian peddler.

 The play also toured the Midwest, and appeared at the Dallas Little Theatre during the week of March 7, 1932, and again in Dallas at the Festival of Southwestern Plays, on May 10, 1935.

 The 1943 Rodgers and Hammerstein musical play Oklahoma! was based on the Riggs play.
 It uses newly composed songs in place of the traditional folk songs in Riggs' work, but the plot is largely similar, though the endings are different: unlike the musical, the end of Green Grow the Lilacs is left rather undecided as to Curly's trial for accidentally killing farmhand Jeeter (renamed Jud Fry in the musical).
 In addition, the cowboy Will Parker is only referred to in the Riggs play and does not actually appear in it; the entire comic subplot involving the fifty dollars that Will must obtain in order to be able to marry Ado Annie is an invention of Hammerstein's.

-Green Grow the Lilacs is today rarely performed, while Oklahoma! is a widely acclaimed and popular American musical.
+Green Grow the Lilacs is rarely performed today, while Oklahoma! is a widely acclaimed and popular American musical.